XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

   the size of a packet should be chosen to optimize between latency, throughput, and any size limits imposed by the CDN (just like TCP, nagle's algorithm and MTU...)

+* HTTP/1.1 and h2 should be supported by server and client, and it should be expected that the CDN will translate arbitrarily between versions.
+A HTTP/1.1 server may indirectly end up talking to a h2 client, and vice versa.

+  Xray does not support HTTP/1.1 over TLS.
+If TLS is enabled, h2 prior knowledge is assumed.